ad3m3r5/TiltedEvolution-Docker/README.md

 ## Running
 The original [wiki](https://wiki.tiltedphoques.com/tilted-online/guides/server-guide/linux-setup/docker-setup) information should still be used, but with the new image.

+Newer versions of this image do not run as root, so you will have to set the directory permissions as shown below.

 Example:
 ```